 We conducted hours of research on the best shoes for wide feet, evaluating them on their toe box, upper and sole material, heel height, and whether they fit true to size.
 After consulting with three podiatrists, and considering dozens of shoes created specifically for wide feet, we landed on these best in show.

 The laidback skater shoe class never truly went out of style to the point it become a workwear staple, paired with a blazer.
-What’s there not to love?
+What’s not to love?
 You can go for their classic, conservative white look or a trendier print.
 Regardless, they’re a comfortable, stylish unisex choice for all ages that can be dressed up or down, depending on the occasion.

-Upper: Canvas, leather | Outsole: Rubber | Size: 5-11.5 | Heel Height: 1½ inch | Weight: 17 ounces | Fit: True to size
+Upper: Canvas or leather | Outsole: Rubber | Size: 5-11.5 | Heel Height: 1.5 inches | Weight: 17 ounces | Fit: True to size

-Best White: Superga 2750 Cotu Classic White
+Superga 2750 Cotu Classic White

-Upper: Canvas | Outsole: Rubber | Size: 5-11.5 | Heel Height: 1 inch | Fit: True to size
+Upper: Unlined canvas | Outsole: Rubber | Size: 5.5-11.5 | Heel Height: 1 inch platform | Fit: True to size

 The wrong pair of running shoes will do you more harm than good in the long run.
 Dr. Lee recommends the brand Altras. “[The brand’s shoes] are actually shaped like your foot so they accommodate a wide footwell,” she says If you’re looking for a shoe suitable for running, the Escalante 2.5 is a good place to start.
 The shoes offer more room for your feet than most.